 The mountain was known as ‘father mountain’ to the aborigines, but I’ve only ever known it as ‘gorilla mountain’ since that’s what Tina called it the first time we drove the Steve Irwin Way (which doesn’t mean driving around saying “Crikey!” a lot, incidentally; that’s just the name of the road you take to get to the mountains from the Bruce Highway) about fifteen years ago.

 Mt.
-Coonowring (the stark, sharp-edged monolith growing out of the clinging jungle on the left of the banner picture of this blog, at time of writing) is called ‘Crookneck’ because in the aboriginal creation story he was supposed to look after his family.
+Coonowring (a stark, sharp-edged monolith growing out of the clinging jungle) is called ‘Crookneck’ because in the aboriginal creation story he was supposed to look after his family.
 He didn’t, and he got a belt with a club for his laxity.
 Ever since then he’s hung his head in shame.
 Matthew Flinders climbed Beerburrum, another of the Glasshouses, in 1799, but he already has a range named after him down in South Australia, so I’m glad they kept the word that means ‘the sound of king parrots flying’ for that particular mountain.

 Tina’s a beach person, a real mermaid; I’m more a mountain-lover, myself.
 Eoin and Alexander would definitely side with their Mum on the question of beach vs. hinterland, but since I was the one with the car keys I’d driven us all inland, all the way to the great Glasshouse Mountains lookout, some twenty-five kilometres from the sea on the Saturday afternoon of our latest weekend up on the coast.
 The hinterland is like a gentle ramp up to the bush, and as Robert Hughes said “the bush is where you leave England and enter Australia.”